juliaguida/oystercard/pills/html.md

 - `<div>` is used as an all-purpose container, to separate content.
 Its use implies that there is content inside it.
 - `<h1>` is the '1st-level header' tag.
 Its use implies that its contents constitute primary header for the page.

 > You should use more specific containers than `<div>` when creating HTML files, such as `<article>` and `<aside>`.
 These better convey the meaning of the contents than the general-purpose `<div>`.
-If you don't do this, your pages can end up being an inexplorable sea of `<div>` tags, which will make maintaining it harder, search engines might penalise you and screen readers, used by people with visual impairment, might not work so well.
+If you don't do this, your pages can end up being an incomprehensible sea of `<div>` tags, which will make maintaining it harder, search engines might penalise you and screen readers, used by people with visual impairment, might not work so well.

 You will note that both `<div>` and `<h1>` are repeated twice - as `</div>` and `</h1>`.
 This is because both of these tags are 'block' tags that require a **closing tag** to end their respective sections.
 Some tags, like `<img>` (the _image_ tag, used to insert images within a page) are so-called 'self-closing' tags, and do not require, say, an `</img>` closing tag.
 It is generally good practice, though, to write self-closing tags with the `/` at the end anyway, like this: `<img />`.